Share your story

 Personal stories help people understand the importance of Death with Dignity legislation, and how it's being enacted.

 Nevada bills AB351 and SB105 are introduced and referred to respective House and Senate committees.
 Neither bill advances.
-A Public Policy Polling survey reveals over 70% of Nevadans support Death with Dignity.

 Nevada lawmakers introduce SB261, an assisted-dying bill, in March.
 The bill is heard in the Senate Health and Human Services Committee, where it favorably passes.
 After passing a floor vote of 11 – 10, the bill moves to the Assembly, where it is assigned to the Assembly Committee on Health and Human Services.
 The committee takes no action.